rollokb/resume/resume.md

-# Rollo Konig-Brock - Résumé August 28th 2017
+# Rollo Konig-Brock - Résumé September 22nd 2017

 Passionate about programming, simplicity and pragmatism.
 Primarily a Python developer, but pretty good at JavaScript and other front end technologies too.